psichen/SPIDER/README.md

 | `--plot` | `-p` | flag | | plot results if present |
 | `--save` | `-s` | flag | | save results in the `data_path` if present |

-The mismatch between trace columns and retrace columns is non-linear and fitted by a quadratic function.
+The mismatch between trace columns and retrace columns is non-linear<sup>3</sup> and fitted by a quadratic function.
 The script will give the x- and y-coordiate of the apex of the quadratic curve, representing the linear component of the mismatch.
-The quadratic parameters will be given too for the non-linear mismatch correction.
+The quadratic parameters will also be given for the non-linear mismatch correction.

 Example:
 ```bash